ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 $ pulumi up
 ```

 Next, Pulumi asks you for the passphrase.
 Enter the same passphrase you have chosen during the initial setup.
-Then it analyses the current state of the environment (which in this case not created yet) and then reports back all the resources missing.
-It is essential to know that Pulumi does not create the resource straight away; it gets confirmation if you want to create those resources.
-Also, you can inspect the details of commands/resource it should create.
+Then it analyses the current state of the environment (which in this case is not created yet) and then reports back all the resources missing.
+It is essential to know that Pulumi does not create the resource straight away; it asks for confirmation if you want to create those resources.
+This allows you to inspect the details of commands/resource it should create.

 ```
 Resources: